Ayar Labs and Intel Showcase the Integration of In-Package Optical I/O with an FPGA at 4 Tbps

 At Ayar Labs, we are excited to showcase a meaningful milestone in the maturity and manufacturability of our optical I/O solution.
 Teaming up with Intel, we have unveiled a groundbreaking integration of our optical I/O technology in a common datacenter form factor, providing a look into the future of computing.

-Our TeraPHY™ optical I/O chiplets and SuperNova™ light sources are now seamlessly integrated into the same package with an Intel FPGA, delivered in a standard PCIe card form factor, which we are proudly demonstrating at two key industry events – ERI 2.0 Summit and Hot Chips 2023.
+Our TeraPHY™ optical I/O chiplets and SuperNova™ light sources are now seamlessly integrated into the same package with an Intel FPGA, delivered in a standard PCIe card form factor, which we are proudly demonstrating at four key industry events — ERI 2.0 Summit, Hot Chips 2023, GF Technology Summit 2023, and SC23.
 This achievement brings together our solution’s design, fabrication, packaging, and overall integration, in a standard form factor, enabling usage models across multiple applications and computing platforms.

 FPGAs with Optical Ports